JosephEoff/josepheoff.github.io/_posts/2022-11-26-pfaff-k-5-motor.md

 I originally bought a sewing machine motor kit with electronic control for the Pfaff K.  I've had it on my [Adler class 8 for the last few weeks,](sewingmachinemotor) but now it's time for the motor to move on to its final home.

+The Adler class 8 "runs backwards" compared to other machines - you turn the balance wheel clockwise.
+The Pfaff K runs the way most other machines run - you turn the balance wheel counter clockwise.
+Pay attention when you buy a motor for you old sewing machine.
+They are sold in clockwise and counter clockwise versions - though it is [easy enough to reverse them if you must.](universalmotor)

 |Ready to install|
 |----------------|
 |![Ready to install](/assets/2022-11-26-pfaff-k-5-motor/1.jpg)|